 Followed by a Q&A with Sheila Nevins, Kristi Jacobson, and Julie Goldman

-7:30 PM – Whitney Humanities Center, 53 Wall Street, New Haven
+7:30 PM – Auditorium, Whitney Humanities Center, 53 Wall Street, New Haven

 SCREENING & AWARDS CEREMONY

-We will present the audience awards for Best Feature Documentary and Best Short Documentary, then screen both films along with our top three Student Documentary Award-Winning Short Films.
+We will present the audience awards for Best Feature Documentary and Best Short Documentary, then screen both films along with our first place winner in the Student Documentary Award-Winning Short Film contest.

 If there’s a film you loved and want to see again, make sure to vote in the Audience Awards.
 If there’s a great film you missed, now might be your chance to see it.